 I’ve got the most adorable Rag Quilt Bunny Tutorial to share with you.
 The embroidered face makes these bunnies safe for even the littlest of little ones.

 Each bunny measures approximately 9½” tall by 5¼” wide across the bunny’s belly, after it’s been washed.

 They’re perfect to make for baby shower gifts or to pop into Easter baskets.

 Can you stand the cuteness!

-These are the fat quarters I pulled from my stash.
-As you can see, two of them weren’t even full fat quarters!
+Pictured below are the fat quarters I pulled from my stash.
+As you can see, two of them weren’t even full fat quarters.

 If you’ve been quilting for any amount of time you may have seen the animal rag baby quilts made from the vintage (and apparently very rare) Simplicity Pattern #4993.
 It must be rare because there’s one for sale on Ebay right now for $54.95!